sijieaaa/OpenCodeRunner/README.md

 ## Usage
 OpenCodeRunner supports 2 ways of running codes:
-- Run on local machines via Python function calling
+- Run on local machines via `Python`.
-- Run on remote servers via FastAPI Web Server.
-Of course, you can also use this to run on local machines
+- Run on remote servers via `FastAPI`.
+Of course, you can also use this to run on local machines.

 #### 1. Run on Local Machines
-You can easily use `run_on_local` to obtain the results
+You can easily use `run_on_local` to obtain the results.
+You need to specify `RunInfo` `FileInfo`.
 ```python
 from opencoderunner.run_on_local import run as run_on_local
 from opencoderunner.languages.info import RunInfo, FileInfo